 13 Sep COLORADO COMPANY FINDS POTHOLE REPAIRING SOLUTION WITH BAGELA RECYCLER

 Winter weather creates numerous issues for roads and infrastructure.
 The weather also creates problems for companies aimed with fixing poor infrastructure.
 For example, M. Leeder Construction prefers hot asphalt as their primary pothole repairing solution.
+As a result, the company needed a pavement recycling system that worked all year long!

 However, in Colorado, asphalt plants close in the winter.
 As a result, maintenance crews work with cold patch, which is not particularly reliable and must be replaced with hot patch in the spring.
 Yes, towns and municipalities must pay contractors or internal teams twice if they use cold patch as their pothole repairing mix!